 - Keep your tone open, friendly, and professional.

 - Speak slower as compared to any face-to-face communication, to ensure that the receiver has time to grasp what you convey.

 - Summarize what you understand and confirm with the other audience what they meant to convey.

 - Recap with if any clarification is required, answers to the queries or a call to action, etc.

-- Confirm the take-away from the communication.
+- Confirm the takeaway from the communication.

 Impact of Social Media on Communication

-- World is getting closer.
+- The world is getting closer.

-- Speed of communication has increased.
+- The speed of communication has increased.